 Many of Kansas City’s PCCs were scrapped after unsuccessful attempts to find buyers.
 (Muni was approached to buy the last 41 PCCs in 1957, but declined, lacking the funding.)
 But some Kansas City PCCs were sold to other cities, including Toronto.
 Eleven of these ended up at Muni after all, coming third-hand in 1970 to help carry streetcar passengers on the J, K, L, M, and N lines on detours that were required to build the Market Street subway.
 These ex-Kansas City PCCs ran in San Francisco between 1973 and 1979, as Nos.
 1180 to 1190, before being retired.
 Most were subsequently scrapped.

 One ex-Kansas City streetcar that ran in San Francisco was sold to the Western Railway Museum in Solano County.
-It was later returned to Kansas City and is now on display at Union Station, signed for the 56-Country Club line, of course.
+It was later returned to Kansas City.

 Philadelphia Transportation Company, Philadelphia PA, 1948 (as car No. 2113)